-The day started not too early so everybody could be well rested.
+The day started not too early so everybody could be well-rested.

 If you don’t know the ‘’Backward Hanging Trick’’, it’s fairly simple and easy.
-Hang all your clothes backwards and as you wear each piece, return them to the proper hanging position.
+Hang all your clothes backward and as you wear each piece, return them to the proper hanging position.
 You get a super simple visual of what you wear most often.
 At the end of the season, if there are pieces you haven’t worn, donate them.

-Hint: you only need one or two sets of bed sheets, per bed and a couple of towels per person in your household.
+Hint: you only need one or two sets of bedsheets, per bed and a couple of towels per person in your household.
 Clearly Denis had too much, as you can see in this picture.

 This process is simple and easy when you ask yourself the right questions.
 You need to be honest and realistic.
 For example, Denis tends to buy products in bulk, which is great if you have a family and lots of storage space.
 Not so much when you are a single person and have limited storage space.
 The key here is to ‘’live within your space means’’ which is best explained in this video.

 Denis and I spent 9 hours decluttering the condo.
 It seems extreme, but we were very thorough.
-The closet alone took a couple hours with Danielle’s help.
+The closet alone took a couple of hours with Danielle’s help.
 Denis was such a good sport, enforcing his veto on only a few items.

 After a few weeks of intense decluttering, Denis was finally ready to put his condo back on the market.
-I’m happy to say the condo was on the market only 75 days.
+I’m happy to say the condo was on the market for only 75 days.
 Considering, a good chunk of this period was close to the Holiday Season, I would say it’s pretty great.
 It even sold a bit faster than he anticipated.
-So he opted to rent for now, moving from a 968 square foot condo, to a 592 square foot apartment with one A-MA-ZING view, which was the goal of all this.
+So he opted to rent, for now, moving from a 968 square foot condo, to a 592 square foot apartment with one A-MA-ZING view, which was the goal of all this.

 When it was time to pack and move, knowing the space was going to be smaller and also, to my delight, loving his new ‘’lighter life’’, Denis was willing to let go of more stuff.
 It was hugely useful that decluttering was done in stages, giving Denis time to digest the experience.
 Big changes can have big impacts, positive and negative and I think Denis set himself up for success with this staggered process and he should be very proud of his accomplishment.